12 Pregnancy Tips & Advice to Have a Healthy Baby and Experience!

 + 2. Fitness and early pregnancy tips

 The first trimester is the most fragile stage of pregnancy.
 All the baby’s major organs and systems are formed.
 This is what I called my “crappy trimester”.
 Despite the excitement of the pregnancy discovery and first sonogram, the first few months can be filled with fatigue, nausea and vomiting… These feelings can really put a damper on your best intentions to exercise.
 If you are totally exhausted, it’s important to honor your body and rest.
 Now isn’t the time to push yourself – learn how to go with the flow and listen to your needs.
 As your body adjusts to the hormones of pregnancy, there is a good chance that your appetite and energy will come back in the second trimester.
 So hang in there!
-I remember days when I only did a few minutes of abdominal breathing exercises and a short walk to get some fresh air and get out of the house.
+I remember days when I only did a few minutes of core breathing exercises and a short walk to get some fresh air and get out of the house.

 + 3. The truth about exercising during pregnancy